daidodo/testa/README.md

 * Boolean is comparable only to Boolean;
 * Math objects (signed/unsigned integers, floats, complexes) are compared mathematically, e.g. `uint8(255) != int8(-1)`, `int(1) == complex64(1+0i)`;
 * Different types of pointers are not equal to each other; But pointers are comparable to `unsafe.Pointer`;
-* Array and slice objects are equal in value if: a) they are both `nil`; or b) they both have zero length and their elements' types are convertible; or c) they have the same length and all corresponding elements are equal in value.
+* Array and slice objects are equal in value if: a) they are both `nil`; or b) they both have zero length and their elements' types are convertible; or c) they have the same length and all corresponding elements are equal in value;
-* Maps are equal in value if: a) they are both `nil`; or b) they both have zero length and their keys and elements' types are both convertible, respectively; or c) they have the same length and all keys are **deeply equal** and the corresponding elements are equal in value.
+* Maps are equal in value if: a) they are both `nil`; or b) they both have zero length and their keys and elements' types are both convertible, respectively; or c) they have the same length and all keys are **deeply equal** and the corresponding elements are equal in value;
-* Structs are equal in value if they have the same type and all corresponding fields are equal in value.
+* Structs are equal in value if they have the same type and all corresponding fields are equal in value;
-* As an exception, array or slice of `byte` or `rune` can compare to `string`.
+* As an exception, array or slice of `byte` or `rune` can compare to `string`;
 * All other objects are equal in value only when they are deeply equal defined by *reflect.DeepEqual*.